-The steaming rate (the rate at which a boiler [steam generator] produces steam, normally expressed in terms of lbs/hr or kg/hr) is an item that is frequently misunderstood, and can lead to the purchase of the wrong size boiler.
-Therefore, it is essential that the steaming rate be qualified when selecting a boiler size.
+The steaming rate (the rate at which an industrial steam boiler [industrial steam generator] produces steam and normally expressed in lbs/hr or kg/hr) is frequently misunderstood.
+This can lead to the purchase of the wrong size boiler.
+Therefore, it is essential that you know these steaming rate definitions and the steaming rate be qualified when selecting a size for your steam generation system.

 The three common steaming rate terms are: